mistycheney/testStereoAlgs/README.md

 1.  set variables in the run.sh.

     `IMGPATH` contains *horizontally rectified* image pairs.
     Vertically rectified pairs (such as our staircase scenes) must be rotated 90 degrees before passing to stereo matching programs.
+Some algorithms are very slow for high-resolution images, you can then use [ImageMagick](http://www.imagemagick.org/Usage/) to shrink the images.
+For example: `convert $IMG -resize 25% $IMG_SMALL`.

     `OUTPUTPATH` contains the output disparity maps.
 Each output is suffixed by the algorithm name used to generate it.